awslabs/keys_values/README.md

   our gradient computation clashes with assumptions made in `PyTorch distributed`, so you cannot easily use fully sharded data parallel.
 * [finetune_offload_lora](./keys_values/finetune/longcon_offload_lora.py):
   Fine-tune parameters of LoRA adapters, using CPU offloading.
+Supports distributed data parallelism.
 We keep model weights and optimizer state on the CPU, running forward and backward on copies on the GPU.
 The backward pass uses model shards, which frees up GPU  memory which can be used to speed up computations.
-This is the best choice for exploring our method on single GPUs with 40 GB of RAM or less.
-Distributed data parallel is not supported at the moment, but this is high on our agenda.
+This is the best choice for exploring our method for larger models on GPUs with 40 GB of RAM or less.
 * [finetune_offload_full](./keys_values/finetune/longcon_offload_full.py):
   Fine-tune all model parameters, using CPU offloading.
-Use this to explore full weights fine-tuning with `Adam optimizers`.
+Supports distributed data parallelism.
+Use this to explore full weights fine-tuning with `Adam` optimizers.

 They mostly share the same command line arguments, which are detailed in the sequel.